Klainti/Machine-Learning/README.md

 # Machine-Learning
-A repo for the Machine Learning course projects offered by Abo Akademi Computer Science Dept.
+A repo for the Machine Learning course offered by Abo Akademi Computer Science Dept.

 The course content is organized as follows:

-1. Linear methods for regression
+- Linear methods for regression
-2. Logistic methods for regression
+- Logistic methods for regression
-3. Linear methods for classification
+- Linear methods for classification
-4. Tree-based methods for regression and classification
+- Tree-based methods for regression and classification
-5. Methods for high-dimensional problems
+- Methods for high-dimensional problems
-6. Support vector machines
+- Support vector machines
-7. Unsupervised methods
+- Unsupervised methods
-8. Bayesian learning
+- Bayesian learning